 How to reunite with your best pal

 When your beloved dog or cat strays from home, it can be a traumatic experience for both of you.
 Here are some tips that we hope will help you find your pet.

 1. Contact local animal shelters and animal control agencies.
 File a lost pet report with every shelter within a 60-mile radius of your home and visit the nearest shelters daily, if possible.

 To find your local shelter, search online or check your phone book.
 If there is no shelter in your community, contact the local police department.
 Provide these agencies with an accurate description and a recent photograph of your pet.
 Notify the police if you believe your pet was stolen.

 3. Advertise.
-Post notices at grocery stores, community centers, veterinary offices, traffic intersections, at pet supply stores, and other locations.
+Post notices at grocery stores, community centers, veterinary offices, traffic intersections, pet supply stores and other locations.
 Also, place advertisements in newspapers and with radio stations.
-Include your pet's sex, age, weight, breed, color, and any special markings.
+Include your pet's sex, age, weight, breed, color and any special markings.
 When describing your pet, leave out one identifying characteristic and ask the person who finds your pet to describe it.